September 27-28, 2017 (Wed-Thu)

 – making deep changes

 If you are interested in having a workshop in your city or in my hometown of Olympia, WA, please email me at firstname.lastname@example.org

-And if you’re interested, here’s a little about myself:
+And if you’re interested, here’s a little about me:

 I am the founder of Fearless Photographers, Foundation Workshops, and Stay Strong.
 Before settling in as an educator and community builder, I was a news photographer for various American newspapers and a wedding photographer based in Dallas, TX (USA).
 I have presented and taught workshops at numerous photo conventions and countries including France, Russia, Brazil, Spain, Netherlands, Germany, Slovenia, and Indonesia.
 I have also been honored and awarded by a few photo organizations.